j-jiseophan/gavis-docs/src/ContextShadowing.md

 }
 ```

-In the example above, there will be 4 events sent to the server.
+In the example above, there will be 4 logs sent to the server.

 1. `{category: "page", action: "page_view"}` sent on Page mount
 2. `{category: "page", action: "page_view" data: {index: 0}}` sent on Article mount